4Khan/Oracle-RAG-Apex-Application/README.md

 ## 🚀 Features

-- 🔍 Document retrieval using vector search (e.g., FAISS, Pinecone)
+- 🔍 Document retrieval using vector search in Oracle Autonomous Database 23ai
-- 🤖 LLM-based answer generation (OpenAI, Hugging Face Transformers, etc.)
+- 🤖 LLM-based answer generation using Cohere
 - 🧩 Modular pipeline for easy customization
 - 🖼️ Interactive UI with Streamlit or Gradio
 - 📁 Local document ingestion and embedding